jidongbsu/cs452-paging/README.md

    - set the entire PTE entry to 0. and then, check if the entire page table is free:
      - if in this page table, every entry's present bit is 0, then we can say this page table is not used at all, and therefore its memory should be freed. call *free_page*() to free this page table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.
-   - set the entire PDTE entry to 0. and then, check if the entire PDT table is free:
+   - set the entire PDTE entry to 0. and then, check if the entire PD table is free:
-     - if in this PDT table, every entry's present bit is 0, then we can say this PDT table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PDT table.
+     - if in this PD table, every entry's present bit is 0, then we can say this PD table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PD table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.
-   - set the entire PDPTE entry to 0. and then, check if the entire PDPT table is free:
+   - set the entire PDPTE entry to 0. and then, check if the entire PDP table is free:
-     - if in this page table, every entry's present bit is 0, then we can say this page table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PDPT table.
+     - if in this PDP table, every entry's present bit is 0, then we can say this PDP table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PDP table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.
    - set the entire PML4E entry to 0. and then, check if the entire PML4 table is free:
-     - if in this page table, every entry's present bit is 0, then we can say this page table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PML4 table.
+     - if in this PML4 table, every entry's present bit is 0, then we can say this PML4 table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PML4 table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.

 # Submission